stonelly/suicideprediction/README.md

 ## Data Sources
-- The Original source is from Real estate listings from [Mudah.my](https://www.mudah.my/malaysia/properties-for-rent#lm=1)
+- The Original source is from WHO
-- The dataset obtained from the Kaggle website titles “Rent Pricing Kuala Lumpur Malaysia”

 ## Setup